 1. Except as otherwise provided, no information or material reflecting critically upon an employee shall be placed in the employee's personnel file that does not bear the signature of the employee.
 The employee's signature confirms only that the supervisor has discussed and given a copy of the material to the employee.
 The signature does not indicate the employee's agreement or disagreement with the content of this material.
-If the employee refuses to sign, the material may be placed in the file provided a statement has been signed by two (2) management representatives.
+If the employee refuses to sign, the material may be placed in the file provided a statement has been signed by the issuer of the document, and the Personnel Officer or County Legal Counsel.

-- 2. Employees shall be entitled to prepare a written explanation or opinion regarding any critical material or job related matter placed in their file.
+- Employees shall be entitled to prepare a written explanation or opinion regarding any critical material or job related matter placed in their file.
 This employee explanation or opinion shall be attached to the critical material and shall be included as part of the employee's personnel record. - 3.
 Any employee may include in his/her official personnel file a reasonable amount of relevant material such as letters of commendation, licenses, certificates, college course credits and other material which relates credibly on the employee.